Lil Uzi Vert: 2017: Luv Is Rage 2

 Uzi featured on the hip-hop trio Migos' single "Bad and Boujee".
 The single was released on October 28, 2016, and is from the trio's second studio album, Culture (2017).
-In January 2017, around the time the album released, the single peaked atop the US Billboard Hot 100, becoming Uzi's first number 1 single as a lead or featured artist, and their highest-charting single as both.
+In January 2017, around the time the album released, the single peaked atop the U.S. Billboard Hot 100, becoming Uzi's first number 1 single as a lead or featured artist, and their highest-charting single overall.
 On February 27, 2017, Woods released the EP Luv Is Rage 1.5 while on tour with the Weeknd.
-The EP was positively received for its "nerdy" nature with Kingdom Hearts themed instrumentals and lyrics referring to anime, Steven Universe and hentai.
+The EP was positively received for its "nerdy" nature, with Kingdom Hearts themed instrumentals and lyrics referring to anime, Steven Universe and hentai.
 The EP was also credited as the start of Woods' affiliation with the "emo rapper" label due to the heartbreak-associated lyrics on the song "Luv Scars K.o 1600" and references to threats of suicide and depression on the stand-out track "XO Tour Llif3".

-"XO Tour Llif3"'s significant popularity on SoundCloud resulted in Woods playing it live on the European leg of the Weeknd's tour and the following week the song was added to streaming services and released as an official single.
-On April 4, 2017, "Xo Tour Llif3" debuted on Billboard Hot 100 at number 49 and peaked at number seven, becoming the rapper's highest-charting song and biggest song, being certified six-times platinum as of August 2018.
+"XO Tour Llif3"'s significant popularity on SoundCloud resulted in Woods playing it live on the European leg of the Weeknd's tour and was subsequently released as an official single.
+On April 4, 2017, "XO Tour Llif3" debuted on Billboard Hot 100 at number 49 and peaked at number seven, becoming the rapper's highest-charting song, being certified six-times platinum as of August 2018.

-Luv Is Rage 2 was delayed again on April 2, 2017, with Woods blaming it on DJ Drama.
-On April 9, Don Cannon confirmed the project would not be released "any time soon" and confirmed that "XO Tour Llif3" would appear on the album.
-Uzi was featured on fellow rapper Playboi Carti's single "Woke Up Like This".
+Luv Is Rage 2 was delayed from an unspecified due date on April 2, 2017, with Woods blaming it on DJ Drama.
+On April 9, Don Cannon confirmed the project would not be released "any time soon" but confirmed that "XO Tour Llif3" would appear on the album.
+Woods was featured on fellow rapper Playboi Carti's single "Wokeuplikethis".
 It was released on April 7, 2017, and is from Carti's debut commercial mixtape, Playboi Carti (2017).
 The single was performed by the pair at Coachella 2017.

-"Woke Up Like This" was eventually certified platinum and peaked at number 76 on the Billboard Hot 100.
-Uzi was featured alongside ASAP Rocky, Playboi Carti, Quavo and Frank Ocean on ASAP rappers collective ASAP Mob's single "Raf".
+Woods was featured alongside ASAP Rocky, Playboi Carti, Quavo and Frank Ocean on ASAP Mob's single "Raf".
 The single was released by surprise on May 15, 2017, and is from the collective's second studio album, Cozy Tapes Vol. 2: Too Cozy.